Skip to content

 admin_data = config["admindata"]

-# Store the result in the session as a TaxPayer dictionary
+# we put the result in session in the form of a TaxPayer dictionary

 simulation = taxpayer.fromdict({'id': id_simulation}).asdict()

-# Add the result to the list of simulations already performed and store it in the session
+# we add the result to the list of simulations already carried out and put it in session

 simulations = session.get("simulations", [])